Particle algorithms for maximum likelihood training of latent variable models: EXPERIMENTAL DETAILS AND FURTHER NUMERICAL RESULTS

 For the $x$-gradients, we use JAX's grad function (implementing a version of autograd).
 Given that

 where $q(w)$ and $q(v)$ respectively denote $q$'s $w$ and $v$ marginals, Assumpt.~\ref{ass:Mstep} is satisfied with

-Implementing PGA, PQN, PMGA, and SOUL then consists of exploiting the above expressions and respectively running~(\ref{eq:IW2gradalg11}), (\ref{eq:IW2gradalg11}RHS,\ref{eq:newtonalg}), \eqref{eq:W2gradalg}, and (\ref{eq:IW2gradalg11}LHS,\ref{eq:SOUL}).
-To avoid any memory issues, we only store the current particle cloud and use its empirical distribution to approximate the posteriors (rather than a time-averaged version thereof).
+The PGD, PQN, PMGD, and SOUL updates are obtained by plugging the expressions above into~(\ref{eq:IW2gradalg11},\ref{eq:IW2gradalg12}), (\ref{eq:newtonalg},\ref{eq:IW2gradalg12}), \eqref{eq:W2gradalg}, and (\ref{eq:IW2gradalg11},\ref{eq:SOUL}), respectively.
+To avoid memory issues, we only store the current particle cloud and use its empirical distribution to approximate the posteriors (rather than a time-averaged version thereof).
 We initialize the parameter estimates at zero and the weights at samples drawn independently from the priors.

-Given the high dimensionality of the latent variables, PGA and SOUL prove less stable than PQN and PMGA (the former loose stability around $h\approx 10^{-4}$, while the latter around $h\approx 1$).
-Hence, we stabilize PGA and SOUL using the heuristic discussed in Sec.~\ref{sec:gradient}.
+Given the high dimensionality of the latent variables, PGD and SOUL prove less stable than PQN and PMGD (the former lose stability around $h\approx 10^{-4}$ and the latter around $h\approx 1$).
+Hence, we stabilize PGD and SOUL using the heuristic~\eqref{eq:IW2gradalg2} discussed in Sec.~\ref{sec:pgd}.
 This simply entails respectively dividing the $\alpha$ and $\beta$ gradients by $D_w$ and $D_v$.
 We then set $h:=0.1$ which ensures that no algorithm is close to losing stability.

-\paragraph{Predictive performance metrics.} We use the test error and log pointwise predictive density defined as in~(\ref{eq:terror},\ref{eq:lppd}), only with the classifier $g(l|f)$ now given by $N^{-1}\sum_{n=1}^Np(l|f,X^n_K)$, where $p(l|f,x)$ is as in~\eqref{eq:bnnclass} and $X^{1:N}_K$ denotes the final particle cloud produced PGA, PQN, PMGA, or SOUL.
+\paragraph{Predictive performance metrics.} We use the test error and log pointwise predictive density defined as in~(\ref{eq:terror},\ref{eq:lppd}), only with the classifier $g(l|f)$ now given by $N^{-1}\sum_{n=1}^Np(l|f,X^n_K)$, where $p(l|f,x)$ is as in~\eqref{eq:bnnclass} and $X^{1:N}_K$ denotes the final particle cloud produced by PGD, PQN, PMGD, or SOUL.